SynBioHub/api-docs/source/index.html.md

 `POST <URI>/removeMembership`

-Remove member of a collection.
+Remove a member specified by the member parameter of a collection specified by the URI.

 ```plaintext
 curl -X POST -H "Accept: text/plain" -H "X-authorization: <token>" -d "member=<member>" <URI>/removeMembership